quantnetwork/overledger-sdks/SDKs/java/testnet/docs/UtxoStatusSearchApi.md

 Prepare Search for a UTXO State.

-Returns a request ID for executing a search for the status ofa UTXO on UTXO based DLT’s
+Returns a request ID for executing a search for the status ofa UTXO on UTXO based DLT&#39;s

 ### Example
 ```java